Use Personalization To Reduce CAC In 2022

 - Displaying products they have previously shown interest in

-- Rewarding brand enthusiasts with VIP event invitations and early access
+- Rewarding brand enthusiasts with VIP event invitations and early access to sales

 - Trying new ways to engage with 1-time customers

 - Sending event invitations to customers who live nearby

 - Leveraging a customer’s expected order date to send reminders